marcorosso768/marcorosso768.github.io/_pages/en/courses/microeconomics.md

 layout: page
 permalink: /teaching/microeconomics/
 title: microeconomics
-description_format: multiline
-description: |
-  Here you can find useful materials for the Microeconomics course.
-  Note: the material is available in Italian.
+description: <i>Materials for the Microeconomics course in the Bachelor in Business Administration, University of Bologna: course notes and the slides of all twenty lectures.
+The material is in Italian.</i>
 subtitle: >
   <div class="lang-links">
-      <a href="#" onclick="window.location.href='https://marcorosso.com/teaching/'; return false;">back to teaching</a>
+      <a href="/teaching/">back to teaching</a>
   </div>
 nav: false
 ---